About PMFDR

 • Up to 100 new Fellowships are provided every year

-• 50% of the scholarship comes from SERB [being equivalent to the prevailing Government norms for Junior Research Fellow / Senior Research Fellow (inclusive of HRA)], which can be revised as per the JRF/SRF norms from time to time
+• 50% of the scholarship comes from ANRF [being equivalent to the prevailing Government norms for Junior Research Fellow Senior Research Fellow (inclusive of HRA)], which can be revised as per the JRF/SRF norms from time to time

-• Rest 50% (matching equivalent of SERB component) comes from the partner company
+• The remaining 50% (matching equivalent of ANRF component) comes from the partner company

 • Duration of the Fellowship is four years